-- Hawkins is nicknamed "J-Hawk" by his teammates and coaches. - Hawkins was the fourth CU player to start at nickel back this season after Parker Orms (knee in the CSU game), Travis Sandersfeld (leg in the Cal game) and Paul Vigo (leg in the Hawai'i game) all went down with injuries.
-He is currently listed as the back up at both the left and right cornerback positions. - Hawkins played 63 of 75 defensive snaps against Texas Tech in week 7 and had six tackles, nearly doubling his career total entering the game (eight).
-He also had his first tackle for also and one third down stop. - Hawkins played for an injured Jimmy Smith against Baylor in week 6 and had 26 plays with three tackles, one solo, and a third down stop, quarterback chase down and pass break-up. - After playing for an injured Paul Vigo at the nickel back against Hawai'i, Hawkins responded with his first career interception and had three tackles, two of them solo. - Hawkins' uncle, "Jumpin'" Joe Caldwell, played for the ABA and NBA in the early 1970s.
+- Hawkins is nicknamed "J-Hawk" by his teammates and coaches. - Hawkins is the Buffs fourth starting nickel back this season after Parker Orms (knee in the CSU game), Travis Sandersfeld (leg in the Cal game) and Paul Vigo (leg in the Hawai'i game) all went down with injuries. - Hawkins played 63 of 75 defensive snaps against Texas Tech and had six tackles, nearly doubling his career total entering the game (eight).
+He also had his first tackle for aloss and one third down stop. - Hawkins played for an injured Jimmy Smith against Baylor and had 26 plays with three tackles, one solo, and a third down stop, quarterback chase down and pass break-up. - After playing for an injured Paul Vigo at the nickel back against Hawai'i, Hawkins responded with his first career interception and had three tackles, two of them solo. - Hawkins' uncle, "Jumpin'" Joe Caldwell, played for the ABA and NBA in the early 1970s.
 He won an Olympic Gold Medal in 1964.
 He is perhaps best known as being one of the forefathers of NBA free agency because after he had signed with the Hawks, he got a better offer from the ABA's Carolina Cougars.
 Rick Barry just a few years earlier had to sit out a season after a similar set of circumstances.
 Caldwell won a legal battle with the NBA and didn't have to sit out.
 Said Hawks' teammate Richie Guerin, "him leaving our team for the ABA, that was really the demise of our team in Atlanta, not Pete Maravich leaving." - Hawkins came to CU, because he "knew it was home" when he took his official visit. - CU was the first school to offer Hawkins a scholarship out of high school. - Hawkins was recruited by former CU coach Gary Barnett in 2005.
 But he gray-shirted after suffering a knee injury and didn't report until January 2006.